• ER Wait Times

 Heart disease is the leading cause of death in the United States for both men and women, according to data from the Centers for Disease Control and Prevention.
 You can prevent or reduce your risk for heart disease and stroke by choosing to live a healthier lifestyle along with medication therapy.
 Our Cardiovascular Disease Primary Prevention Program uses a team-based approach to help you lower your risk of heart disease.

 Your treatment plan is based on a number of risk factors.
 Some risk factors can’t be changed.
-These include:

 • Age